-This remembrance day, I suggest that we don’t honour the fallen digger, I believe that we should take a mental note of the responsible adults who sent them to die.
+This remembrance day, I suggest that we honour the fallen, but also register those who sent them to die.

 Today, we remember.
 Mostly, we remember those we don’t know, those who died young in a war a century old.
 Maybe we know someone who fought, maybe we don’t.
 They fought dead Empires for the continuation of ours.
 Nations that no longer exist.
 Austro-Hungary.
 Nazi Germany.
 The Ottomans.

 This remembrance day, I suggest that we lest not forget them, sure, but try to remember the formative lessons the forgotten names etched on quiet town centres are teaching us.
 Since the guns fell silent on this day in 1918, we’ve failed their examination.
 The War to End All Wars ended nothing.

 The first global conflict begat another, birthed a civil conflict in Spain, which lead us to Korea, to Vietnam, to the Middle East.
 We’re still prematurely dying on behalf of reasons we’re not entirely sure of, other than that vague feeling of duty.
 You can see it in the parades on ANZAC day, those who fought for Imperial Australia are gone, and soon, our WW2 veterans will shift into the memory too, but the line does not dwindle or waver.
 It replenishes itself with wars anew.
 Older faces of dead wars are replaced with fresher faces of newer conflict.
 Afghanistan, Iraq, Syria, Yemen, where else next.